 Step 3: Complete Underwriting

 Your lender underwrites your loan after you submit all your documentation and paperwork.
-During the underwriting stage, your lender makes sure that you meet the minimum standards for a refinance and verifies your income.
+During the underwriting stage, your lender makes sure you meet the minimum standards for a refinance and verifies your income.

 Most underwriting processes take a few days to a few weeks, but any third parties involved with your loan can slow things down.